 I attended prenatal sessions there.
-I also utilized the free counseling services.
-Counseling helped me get a hold of my thoughts and feelings and helped me to put things into perspective.
+I also utilized the free counselling services.
+Counselling helped me get a hold of my thoughts and feelings and helped me to put things into perspective.
 I felt empowered by talking to another woman who helped me see the light again.
-I was alone and broken down when I first came to PFSS, then I met the staff and felt the love.
+I was alone and broken down when I first came here, then I met the staff and felt the love.
 This organization helped me with baby supplies and emergency food when I needed it.
 I took comfort in knowing that there was no judgment and no shaming.

 I participated in the activities at the Resource Center and enjoyed meeting other people who understood what I was going through.
 As my daughter was getting older, I put her on the waitlist for the childcare.
-When she was two, she became a TCC child.
-The TCC staff helped us with the transition and was very understanding and reassured me, it’s ok.
+When she was two, she was enrolled at the child care centre.
+The child care staff helped us with the transition and was very understanding and reassured me, it’s ok.
 She will be ok.
 Well, my girl was ok.
-My daughter has flourished since being in the TCC daycare.
-I took the parenting classes offered by PFSS.
+My daughter flourished after enrolling in the daycare.
+I took the parenting classes i.e..
 Nobody’s Perfect and Positive Discipline.
 The classes are a great chance for parents to build on the skills that we all have and can utilize.
 What a way to feel good about being a parent.
 I learned many new skills and built upon the skills I was already using.

 I believe in the power of love; this organization has lots of love to give to people.
 I am so blessed to have them in our lives.
 Thrive is very important to the people in the community.
 This organization is a staple in this community.